hpiaia/markt/README.md

 This project was developed with the intention of being a code test for Jobsity, you can find more about the challenge at the original PDF file that was sent to me [here](https://github.com/hpiaia/markt/blob/main/challenge.pdf).

+The challenge consists of a simple browser-based chat application using NodeJS where several users can talk and send commands to the application to get stock quotes.

-The project is live and published on DigitalOcean and Vercel and can be tested at this link.
+The project is live and published on DigitalOcean and Vercel and can be tested at the link below.

 [markt.hpiaia.dev](https://markt.hpiaia.dev/)